Microstates and statistical entropy of observed 4D black holes: Statistical physics of 4D black holes

-The set of $\{S^{\{n,\lambda\}}_{\text{4D}}\}$ constitutes a statistical ensemble of microscopic configurations for the macroscopic geometry and thus for the black holes as the specific solutions.
+A set $\{S^{\{n,\lambda\}}_{\text{4D}}\}$ forms a statistical ensemble of the 4D gravitational configurations, whose average would lead to the observed 4D geometry.
+In this sense, the observed 4D geometry is realized as a macroscopic object that is described by quantities related to macroscopic or average properties such as the gravitational energy, the entropy, or the angular momentum.
+In this work, the macroscopic geometry which we are interested in is the 4D black holes which are neutral, rotating, and asymptotically dS.

 As seen later, the quantum number $\lambda$ does not play a role in counting.
-It means that this statistical ensemble is only characterized by the quantum number $n$.
-The interesting and novel point here is that due to the discrete spectrum of the size of the fifth dimension as indicated by Eq. (\ref{rad-quant}) this ensemble of microscopic configurations is countable and the corresponding partition function is calculable in order to obtain a finite result.
+It means that the statistical ensemble $\{S^{\{n,\lambda\}}_{\text{4D}}\}$ is basically characterized by the quantum number $n$.
+The interesting and novel point here is that due to the discrete spectrum of the size of the fifth dimension as indicated by Eq. (\ref{rad-quant}), this statistical ensemble is countable and the corresponding partition function is calculable in order to obtain a finite result.
 We would be unable to do this in the case that the spectrum of the size of the fifth dimension is continuous.

-\emph{Gravitational partition function.}---A statistical interpretation of the black hole entropy can be understood in terms of microscopic configurations represented by $\{S^{\{n,\lambda\}}_{\text{4D}}\}$.
-To compute the black hole entropy in statistical thermodynamics, we first calculate the Euclidean gravitational partition function $Z(\beta)$ where the inverse temperature $\beta=1/T$ is obtained by requiring the regularity of Euclidean black hole geometry at the event horizon.
-This is performed by summing over all microscopic configurations of $\{S^{\{n,\lambda\}}_{\text{4D}}\}$ as follows

-where $\rho(\lambda)$ denotes the density of states corresponding to the continuous spectrum of $\lambda$.
-The macroscopic geometry under consideration that is motivated by the experimental observations \cite{Planck2018} is the asymptotically dS (rotating) black holes.
-This suggests that only microscopic configurations with $\lambda$ near $\lambda_0$ (where $\lambda_0$ refers to the experimental value of the cosmological constant if other vacuum energy sources are absent) can arrange into different possible ways to produce this same macroscopic geometry and thus they would contribute significantly to the gravitational partition function $Z(\beta)$.
-It means that $\rho(\lambda)$ should be given by a Gaussian distribution whose mean is $\lambda_0$ and whose width is very narrow.
-On the other hand, $\rho(\lambda)$ can be approximated in terms of the Dirac delta function as $\rho(\lambda)\approx\delta(\lambda-\lambda_0)$.
-The fact that the density of states expressed by the Dirac delta function is suggested by the scale invariance \cite{Jensen2011}.
-We can see the scale invariance in Eqs. (\ref{effEinsEq}) and (\ref{chiEq}) as follows

-where $b$ is the scale parameter.
-This is well approximately consistent with the near-zero value of the observed cosmological constant \cite{Tanabashi2018}.
+This case corresponds to the limit of $\Lambda_5\rightarrow0$ where the solution (\ref{chi-solut}) becomes $\chi(\theta)=\lambda R^2\theta^2/19$ and thus lacks the $2\pi$ periodicity.
+Therefore, the positive bulk cosmological constant, $\Lambda_5>0$, is essential to provide a statistical physics description and compute the statistical entropy for the 4D black holes.